 “What is clear is that for the 12 years we’ve been doing this, the results are – by any national standards – outstanding,” Bloomberg said at the time.
 “We really have become the poster child.”

-Now, Bloomberg is openly considering a run for president in 2020 as a Democrat, a decision he said he would make by the end of February.
-But five years after he left office, many of the education programs that he introduced are gone after his successor, Mayor Bill de Blasio, dismantled them.
-(De Blasio was also weighing a run of his own, but his wife said earlier this week that the timing is “not exactly right.”)
+Bloomberg has now launched a bid for president, after initially saying in March that he wouldn’t run.
+But six years after he left office, many of the education programs that he introduced are gone after his successor, Mayor Bill de Blasio, dismantled them.
+(De Blasio briefly campaigned for president himself, earlier in 2019.)

-At the same time, while some of the ideas he advanced have become a new status quo, many others have fallen out of favor among Democrats.
-That means Bloomberg’s education agenda could be a liability on the campaign trail — putting him in a position like that of New Jersey Sen. Cory Booker, who championed similar policies as mayor of Newark.
+At the same time, while some of the ideas Bloomberg advanced have become a new status quo, many others have fallen out of favor among Democrats.
+That means his education agenda could be a liability on the campaign trail — putting him in a position like that of New Jersey Sen. Cory Booker, who championed similar policies as mayor of Newark.

 Here’s a look at Bloomberg’s education legacy in New York City.